lraaak/File-Organizer/README.md

 # File-Organizer
-A simple python file organizer that automatically sorts files based on their extension type
+A simple python file organizer that automatically sorts files based on their extension type.